michaeltryby/openmp/README.md

 ## Usage

 Download and expand package.
-Add the following calls to CMakeLists.txt
+Add the following calls to your CMakeLists.txt

 ```
 set(